-Honestly, this last one has me terrified.
-The book I write by September 2 may not be very good, but it will be finished.
+Honestly, this last one had me terrified.
+I knew throughout my whole writing process that the book I wrote by my ultimate deadline may not be very good, but it would be finished.

 Note: If you choose to write a check to an organization you despise, it's best to write the check in advance and give it to a trusted friend with strict orders to send it if you miss your deadline.

-However, one big deadline isn’t enough.
+One big deadline, or even a few medium deadlines, aren't enough.
 You also need a series of smaller, consistent deadlines to keep you focused each day, and this is where an intention comes in.
-Here’s an example:
+Here's an example: